May 13, 2018

 The Gospel breaks down barriers that separate individuals in the world.
-When Paul instructed redeemed masters, for example, he reminded them that as brothers and sisters in Christ, masters and bondservants stood equal before God.
+When Paul instructed redeemed masters, for example, he reminded them that as brothers and sisters in Christ, they stood equal with their bondservants before God.
 Alistair Begg teaches that the same holds true for Christian employers and employees today.
 Regardless of job status, they ultimately serve and answer to an impartial God.
 Rather than bully those under their supervision, Christian employers should extend grace to their employees without qualification, transforming threats into encouragement.

 Sermon Transcript: Print